berezovskyi/semweb18-modular-onto/README.md

 > **NB!** Make sure to enable OWL2 reasoning in Blazegraph.
 Run `CLEAR ALL` *SPARQL UPDATE* query before loading the ontology if needed.

+> **NB!** When running queries on the merged ontology, use the `https://rawgit.com/berezovskyi/semweb18-modular-onto/master/researchpub_s02-merged_s03.ttl` as the `rpub` namespace prefix URI.

 **CQ1** *What Conference does a given Proceeding belong?*:

 ```sparql